All Episodes

 Hey, I just wanted to call this morning.

-You know, when my wife and I got this morning, she turned to me and she said, You better call Rush today.
+You know, when my wife and I got this morning, she turned to me and she said, you better call Rush today.

 Well, they are.

-And I I I I'm it's very it's it's uh uh gratifying to hear from you.
+And it's gratifying to hear from you.

 How are your kids doing?